 The impact of team diversity on team performance is of vital concern as today's organisations rely on teams to accomplish organisational goals.
 On a team level, on average 79% of performance is lost because of the clash of values and personalities combined with poor leadership.
 All three of which stem from the same source - not understanding the blueprint of why people think and behave differently.

-It is critical, therefore, that leaders understand the deep-level diversity of the individuals of their teams, including their values, their personalities and their behaviours.
+It is critical, therefore, that leaders are trained in team leadership in order to understand the deep-level diversity of the individuals of their teams, including their values, their personalities and their behaviours.

 1. Understanding employee values